 Yoga for every body!
 I am passionate about promoting yoga for wellbeing and encouraging students to challenge perceived limitations based on body shape, age, gender, and the ability to reach one’s toes.
-Having worked in demanding desk-based jobs for nearly 20 years, I can personally attest to the significant physical, mental and emotional benefits that introducing yoga and meditation practises can bring.
+Having worked in demanding desk-based jobs for nearly 20 years, I can personally attest to the significant physical, mental and emotional benefits that yoga and meditation practises bring to our lives.

-Yoga can be as simple as taking a deep breath into the belly, or making small movements instigated by the breath, and can help you work with your edge – be that balance, strength or dynamic movement, the ability to sit calmly, or open your mind to your own power and possibility.
+Yoga can be as simple as taking a deep breath into the belly, or making small movements instigated by the breath, and can help you work with your edge – be that balance, strength, the ability to sit calmly, or to open your mind to your own power and possibility.

 I offer considered, breath-led, slowly flowing vinyasa yoga classes, balancing grounding and strength with uplift and energy.
 Yoga classes create a space for self-exploration and I encourage students to bring their whole selves, promoting self-care and the therapeutic and restorative nature of yoga practise.
 I draw on mindfulness practises and yogic philosophy and keep a light sense of humour throughout my classes.

-I’m currently teaching at Paper Dress Yoga – a new studio in Hackney – on Monday and Friday mornings, and in workplaces, as well as running private and small group sessions.
+I’m currently teaching at Paper Dress Yoga – a spacious and light-filled studio across the road from Hackney Central station – on Monday and Friday mornings.
+I also organise and teach corporate yoga in workplaces, as well as running private and small group sessions.
 I am based in SW1 in London.
 If you are interested in knowing more, please contact me.

-Brimming with excitement at the opportunity to share the benefits of yoga, I recently completed my 200-hour teacher training with some of London’s most well regarded vinyasa yoga teachers, including Naomi Annand and Adam Hocke, at the marvellous Yoga on the Lane studio in Dalston.
-I see this as foundational step in a lifelong journey of ongoing learning and practise.
+Brimming with excitement at the opportunity to share the benefits of yoga, I am currently mid-way through my 300-hour advanced teacher training with Jason Crandell.
+I completed my 200-hour teacher training in 2016 with some of London’s most well-regarded vinyasa yoga teachers, including Naomi Annand and Adam Hocke, at the beautiful Yoga on the Lane studio in Dalston.
+I see these trainings as foundational steps in a lifelong journey of ongoing learning and practise.